Kaon CP violation and neutron EDM in the minimal left-right symmetric model

 In particular i) in~\cite{Dekens:2017hyc} the authors address the RH interactions in an effective parametrization, ii) in~\cite{Haba:2018byj} the authors address the LRSM model with $\C$ symmetry, seemingly ignoring the phase correlations deriving from the $\eps$ constraint, and focusing on small $t_\b$ only; iii) in~\cite{Haba:2017jgf} the case of $\P$ symmetry is analyzed by decoupling the scale of LR gauge interactions, $M_{W_R}$, and effectively studying a two Higgs doublet model.
-The study presented here aims to provide a comparative picture of the implications of $\eps$, $\eps'$ and $d_n$ on the minimal LRSM setups, exhibiting the main patterns of the observable correlations on the model parameters and scales due to the correlations among the observables.
+The study presented here aims to provide a comparative picture of the implications of $\eps$, $\eps'$ and $d_n$ on the minimal LRSM setup, exhibiting the main patterns of the model parameters and scales due to the correlations among the observables.

 Given the suppression of the $n$EDM in the effective PQ scenario, which does not lead to significant bounds on the LR scale, we analyzed in detail, for both $\C$ and $\P$, the case where the ultraviolet completion of the low energy minimal LR model sets $\bar\theta =0$ (see for instance~\cite{Barr:1991qx}).
 This leads to interesting and predictive scenarios for the $n$EDM.